u-m-iral/VNA2V-W21-handouts/handouts/lab2/intro_ros.md

 In the graph the ellipses are nodes and the squares are topics.
 From the picture it's easy to see that `teleop_turtle` is publishing to `/turtle1/cmd_vel` topic.
 The node `/turtlesim` is subscribed to the topic and uses the incoming messages to move the turtle.

 You can also print the messages to the terminal.
-Try tu run `rostopic echo /turtle1/cmd_vel` and move the turtle, you should get something like
+Try to run `rostopic echo /turtle1/cmd_vel` and move the turtle, you should get something like

 ```bash
 $ rostopic echo /turtle1/cmd_vel